 Cantilevered Portion Of Granite Slab

 The term cantilever refers to a protrusion with only one fixed end.
 A general rule with granite countertop overhang is to avoid cantilevering more than one-third the total width of the countertop.
-So, if your countertop is 3-feet wide, your base would need to be at least 1-foot wide to support a 2-foot overhang without an additional support system.
+So, if your countertop is 3-feet wide, your base would need to be at least 2-feet wide to support a 1-foot overhang without an additional support system.

 General Purpose Of Countertop Overhang

 The purpose is an important aspect to consider when planning your countertop overhang.
 Will you be using the countertop to support heavy items?
 Do you have young children who might climb on the overhang to try and reach the cookie jar?
 If so, it is best to use additional supports, even if the overhang is shorter than the standard recommendations.

 The stress of large amounts of weight on the cantilevered portion of granite could cause it to crack, and if there's a person on top, they may get injured.

 What is the Minimum Overhang on a Kitchen Island?

 Most kitchen countertops have a standard 1-inch overhang.
 If you plan on adding an overhang large enough to fit stools so you can use your island as a dining area, you will need at minimum a 12-inch overhang to accommodate for legroom.